Intermark/IMQuickSearch/README.md

 Basically this means that if you have a `Family` object that has an array of `Person` objects, and each `Person` object has a `firstName` property - you can't filter over a list of families for a person that has a firstName like what you're searching for.
 It doesn't go down the object graph looking for keys, only top-level object properties work.
 However arrays work for base checks.
 If you have an `NSArray` of `NSStrings` it will traverse the array seeing if one of the strings match to return `YES/NO` to.

+**No parallel searching.**

+Right now, each IMQuickSearchFilter is searched serially, and then a union set is made at the end.
+For each filter, the set of keys is done the exact same way.
+Theoretically it would be faster to do everything in parallel.
+Theoretically...
+Right now if you take a peek at the [`multithreaded` branch](https://github.com/Intermark/IMQuickSearch/tree/multithreaded) you can see my attempt at doing this.
+The quick benchmarks show that doing it serially actually takes only 72% of the time doing it concurrently does.
+Which is wacky.
+Since this is bad, it's not ready for production use, but we still think doing it this way has merit if done right.
+The problems may have to do with more and heavier instantiations done concurrently to manage this instead of the lightweight serial method.

 **No saving the world.**

 Unfortunately, this library cannot save the world if dire conditions arise.
 Though we are open to pull requests.